 Having returned in 2015 to Woburn Golf Club after a 7-year absence, the British Masters is once again a hotly anticipated event on the European Tour rota.
-Walton Heath and Justin Rose have been granted the honour of hosting the 2018 tournament from the 11th to the 14th of October and you could be there to watch all of the action unfold!
+Tommy Fleetwood and the stunning Hillside Golf Club have been granted the honour of hosting in 2019, and you could be there on England’s famous golf coast to watch all the action unfold.

 The British Masters was long a blockbuster tournament on the European Tour schedule from its inception in 1946 up until 2008.
 Throughout the 1980’s, the world’s very best golfers would travel far and wide to battle it out.
 Foreign favourites such as Seve Ballesteros, Lee Trevino and Bernhard Langer succeeded on some of Britain’s finest courses.
-Local heroes also ran riot with the likes of Sandy Lyle and Ian Woosnam lifting the trophy.
+Local heroes also ran riot with the likes of Sandy Lyle and Ian Woosnam lifting the trophy in the past.

 Around the turn of the millennium, the big names dried out and so did the prestige of the tournament.
 In 2008, attempts to find a new sponsor of the event were unsuccessful and the British Masters was removed from the European Tour schedule.

 Backed by Sky Sports, the event made an ambitious return to Woburn in 2015 hosted by Ian Poulter.
-The event now follows a similar format, with a fun ‘Hero Challenge’ on the Tuesday night under the lights with music and pyrotechnics and a big name host, with Justin Rose taking the reins this time round.
+Back on the European Tour, the event now follows a similar format to other popular tournaments, with a fun ‘Hero Challenge’ on the Tuesday night under the lights, complimented by music, pyrotechnics and a big-name host, with Tommy Fleetwood taking the reins in 2019.

 British Masters Recent Winners